tidepool-org/development/cmd/README.md

 You need a GitHub account and the ability to create/write to a GitHub repository.

-You will also need an AWS account with an identity that has the right:
+You also need an AWS account with an identity that has the right:
 * to create a Kubernetes cluster in EKS,
 * to create secrets in the AWS Secrets Manager; and,
 * to create stacks in AWS CloudFormation.